NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/FSxN-Report/README.md

 - `REPORT_TYPE`: The type of report to generate.
 Can be either `html` or `text`.
 Defaults to `html`.

-If you want the program to run on a regular basis, and send you an email with the report, it is recommedned to deploy it as a Lambda function with an EventBridge rule to trigger it on a schedule (e.g. daily, weekly, montly, etc.).
+If you want the program to run on a regular basis, and send you an email with the report, it is recommended to deploy it as a Lambda function with an EventBridge rule to trigger it on a schedule (e.g. daily, weekly, monthly, etc.).

 ## Deployment
 To ease with the deployment, a CloudFormation template has been provided.
 It will: